loktioncode/car-rental-ui/README.md

-# Getting Started with Create React App
+# React UI for Car Rental
+## take home test for FrontEnd Engineer Role

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).